 He grinned.
 ‘Then you know what a lovely and terrible thing it is.’

 It was an incongruous and curiously poetic description, particularly coming from his gap-toothed mouth.
 I nodded.
-The only light was that of the torch which, at that moment, splashed its light across the right half of his face.
 For a moment I could not speak.
 I looked off into the bleak distance, then at this man, and there was something about the sad shake of his head and the way his hair flapped about on his scalp that filled me with unreasonable warmth.
 A decent man out here in the country, with mud on his boots and the grease of a stranger’s car on his hands.

 For reasons best known only to the darker parts of myself, I felt immense shame about Therese, and rarely told anyone of my troubles; I had colleagues, for instance, who were completely unaware of her existence.
 But, for some reason, out on this road, I felt compelled to tell this man what had happened to her.